List of UK top-ten singles in 2013: Chart debuts

 Nate Ruess made his chart debut with his band Fun in 2012 with the song "We Are Young" but he had his first individual credit in 2013 featuring on Pink's "Just Give Me a Reason.

 Sebastian Ingrosso had previous hit singles in the supergroup Swedish House Mafia ("One (Your Name)", "Miami 2 Ibiza", "Save the World", "Antidote" and "Don't You Worry Child") but "Reload" was his first top 10 in his own right.

 Selena Gomez made her chart debut with her band Selena Gomez & the Scene in 2010 with the song "Naturally" but "Come & Get It" was her first solo top 10 single.
 Although "We Can't Stop" was Miley Cyrus's first official top 10 single, she was part of the Helping Haiti charity single "Everybody Hurts" in 2010, which reached number-one.

 Songs from films

 Original songs from various films entered the top 10 throughout the year.
 These included "We Own It (Fast & Furious) (from Fast & Furious 6), "Bang Bang" (The Great Gatsby), "Ding-Dong!
-The Witch Is Dead" (The Wizard of Oz), "We Own the Night" (The Wolverine) and "Happy" (Despicable Me 2).
+The Witch Is Dead" (The Wizard of Oz), "Carry You" & "Earthquake" (both from Kick Ass 2), "Best Song Ever" (One Direction: This Is Us), "We Own the Night" (The Wolverine) and "Happy" (Despicable Me 2).